evanchooly/mongo-java-driver/POJOCodecUsage.md

 1.  `@Entity` -- This annotations allows for the configuration of a custom collection name as well as toggling whether the discriminator is stored in the serialized documents.
 If only one type is ever stored in the mapped collection, the discriminator value is an unnecessary use of space and can be suppressed with this annotation.
 2. `@Discriminator` -- This annotation allows for explicit discriminator values for a given type.
 In some cases, the discriminator value configured by the general conventions system may not be correct.
 This annotation allows developers to override that value.
 3. `@Id` --  This annotation marks a field as the ID field for the type.
 When annotated with this, the document field name will be set to `_id`.
-Using this annotation will clear any manually configured ID field set on a `FieldModelBuilder`.
+Using this annotation will clear any manually configured ID field set on a `FieldModel.Builder`.
 4. `@Property` -- This annotation allows for explicit configuration of the document field name.
 5. `@SuppressDiscriminator` -- This annotation instructs the serializer to suppress the inclusion of the discriminator value.
 If a mapped class has no subclasses or field will only ever have a reference to the mapped class and not a subclass, the discriminator can be an unnecessary use of space.
 Additionally, when applied to say, a `List<Foo>` where the list will only ever hold `Foo` references and not subclasses this annotation can dramatically decrease disk usage.